talfridmen/algorithms/Advanced/monte_carlo/README.md

 - Check if the value is inside the semi-circle
   - think how we can do this
 - If it hits inside the semi-circle, count it.
-- After you threw all the darts, use the formula described above to get the value of $\pi$
+- After you threw all the darts, use the formula described above to get the value of $\pi$, and return the value received